 3# AirBnb Affiliate Program

 An affiliate program is basically a monetization model whereby merchants reward marketers for recommending customers (hosts or guests) to use their products or services.
-With AirBnb, they are basically looking for people who are passionate about writing inspirational travel and hospitality topics.
-The more creative you are, the better, but there’s one criteria.
+With Airbnb, they are basically looking for people who are passionate about writing inspirational travel and hospitality topics.
+The more creative you are, the better, but there is one criterion.

 You need to have at least one million monthly visitors to your website AND the audience must have a strong intention to book for accommodation or open up their homes for hosting.
 This type of partnership can be very beneficial for travel magazine sites or large scale organization with multiple writers.